wisp-gg/node-gamedig/README.md

+What is this library?
+---
+This is a fork of the [original](https://github.com/sonicsnes/node-gamedig) node-gamedig library with some bug fixes/modifications for WISP.

 node-GameDig - Game Server Query Library
 ---
 node-GameDig is a game server query library, capable of querying for the status of